 Actually, that's a good thing, a sign that your child is moving through the roadblock of emotions stalling them.
 Keep light and open.
 After some rounds of this, you can try some light, playful attempts at playfully dressing your child.
 You might try putting a sweater on his leg, or your own to measure how much resistance there is left.

 At this point, some children may smile, and be happy to ‘show you how to do it properly,' and then put on their clothes.
 Others may balk and cry.
 At this, you can move in and be there if your child wants a cuddle.
 When the cry reaches its end naturally, you'll be ready to propose the limit again.
+You can read more how to listen supportively to your child's crying in this post, What to Say During Staylistening.

 For sure, this is a delicate dance.
 You can also expect that it may take a few days to work, so starting the getting dressed routine early and on days where you feel less tired and not too rushed is advisable.